 \section{Introduction}

-Multiple quantum computing technologies compete to outperform classical computers for practical applications, yet the journey toward this objective is fraught with considerable technical challenges.
-This article specifically studies quantum systems based on semiconductor spin qubits~\cite{Loss_1998, Veldhorst_2015, Watson_2018, Burkard_2023}, formed by electrostatically confining electrons in \acp{QD}.
-This technology presents several advantages, such as high-gate fidelity~\cite{Takeda_2016, Yoneda_2017, Mills_2022, Noiri_2022, Xue_2022}, long coherence time~\cite{Tyryshkin_2011, Veldhorst_2014}, thermal robustness at temperatures greater than one kelvin~\cite{Petit_2022}, and compatibility with well-established \ac{CMOS} technology~\cite{Maurand_2016, Stuyck_2021}.
+Multiple quantum computing technologies compete to outperform classical computers for practical applications, yet the journey toward achieving this objective is fraught with considerable technical challenges.
+This article specifically studies quantum systems based on semiconductor spin qubits~\cite{Loss_1998, Veldhorst_2015, Watson_2018, Burkard_2023} formed by electrostatically confining electrons in \acp{QD}.
+This technology presents several advantages, such as high gate fidelities~\cite{Takeda_2016, Yoneda_2017, Mills_2022, Noiri_2022, Xue_2022}, long coherence times~\cite{Tyryshkin_2011, Veldhorst_2014}, thermal robustness at temperatures greater than one kelvin~\cite{Petit_2022}, and compatibility with well-established \ac{CMOS} technologies~\cite{Maurand_2016, Stuyck_2021, Elsayed_2024}.
 This compatibility further amplifies scalability potential and enables co-integration with industrial electronics~\cite{Gonzalez_Zalba_2021, Rohrbacher_2023}.
-However, \ac{QD} technology is still in an early stage of development, the best materials~\cite{Liu_2019, Saraiva_2021}, fabrication techniques, use cases, and control procedures are yet to be discovered.
+However, \ac{QD} technology is still in an early stage of development, and the best materials~\cite{Liu_2019, Saraiva_2021}, fabrication techniques, use cases, and control procedures are yet to be discovered.

-One bottleneck to the large-scale implementation of quantum computers based on \acp{QD} is the complexity of charge tuning, one of the preliminary tasks required to set up a qubit.
-This tuning task consists in confining a specific number of charge carriers in one or multiple \acp{QD} using the information provided by indirect measurements, which is typically obtained by tuning the voltages at two control gates (G1 and G2 in Figure~\ref{fig:dot-devices}).
-The result of voltages sweeping can be visualized as 2-dimensional images, named stability diagrams (examples in Figure~\ref{fig:datasets}a,b,c), where pixels encode the current measured with a \ac{SET}~\cite{Patel_2020} or a \ac{QPC}~\cite{Simmons_2007}.
+One bottleneck in the large-scale implementation of quantum computers based on \acp{QD} is the complexity of charge tuning: one of the preliminary tasks required to set up a qubit.
+This tuning task confines a specific number of charge carriers in one or multiple \acp{QD} using the information provided by indirect measurements, which is typically obtained by tuning the voltages at two control gates (G1 and G2 in Figure~\ref{fig:dot-devices}).
+The results of voltage sweeping can be visualized as two-dimensional images termed stability diagrams (examples in Figure~\ref{fig:datasets}a,b,c), where pixels encode the current measured using \iac{SET}~\cite{Patel_2020} or \iac{QPC}~\cite{Simmons_2007}.
 One could then identify the transition lines (highlighted with green lines in Figure~\ref{fig:datasets}d,e,f) that represent a change in the number of charge carriers inside the \ac{QD}.
-Associated with the knowledge that electron-based \acp{QD} are empty at low gate voltage, it is possible to deduce the number of charges for each area of the voltage space (blue areas in Figure~\ref{fig:datasets}d,e,f).
+Given the knowledge that electron-based \acp{QD} are empty at low gate voltages, it is possible to deduce the number of charges for each area in the voltage space (blue areas in Figure~\ref{fig:datasets}d,e,f).